Mordax/InfoJacker/README.md

-# Infojacker
+# InfoJacker
-A Text based RPG built in React Native.
+A Cyberpunk Text based RPG built in React Native.